sikrip/zzw30/oil-temps-highway/README.md

 I believe that the increased pressure confirms that the oil temp is actually lower (and not a false reading due to the sensor location).

-### 3. Oil temp with GPAN3 & the under-body having NACA ducts, are more or less the same with no under-body. ###
+### 3. Oil temp with GPAN3 & the under-body having NACA ducts, is more or less the same with no under-body. ###
 The temp in this test was actually even lower than the completely open under-body.
 But the ambient temp was lower in this test as you can see from the lower IAT.